Immunotherapy for Malignant Mesothelioma

 Ipilimumab (Yervoy) is another drug that boosts the immune response, but it has a different target.
 It blocks CTLA-4, another protein on T cells that normally helps keep them in check.

-This drug can be used along with nivolumab (see above) as the first treatment for advanced mesothelioma, but it’s not used alone.
+This drug can be used along with nivolumab (see above) to treat advanced mesothelioma, but it’s not used alone.

 More information about immunotherapy